About the product

 Product approach

-Privacy, clarity, visible limits, and useful exports guide the product.
+Privacy, clarity, visible limits, and practical exports guide the product.

 Why the core flow stays in the browser